travigd/documentation/http-api/4.0.0/deleting-a-stream.md

 So far we have been looking at soft deletes.
 You can also execute hard deletes of a stream.
 To issue a permanent delete of a stream the `ES-HardDelete` header is used.

 <span class="note--warning">
-A hard delete is permanent and the stream is not removed during a scavenge.
+A hard delete is permanent and the tombstone is not removed during a scavenge.
 If you hard delete a stream, the stream can never be recreated.
 </span>

 ```